virtualanuj/urlinfo/README.md

 git clone https://github.com/virtualanuj/urlinfo.git

-> **This is real malvare data.
+> **This is real malware data.
 Please don't naviage to the urls on your system.
 You may infect your machine.**

 ## seed data